Chaos1601/Chaos1601/README.md

 Outside of school, I am a 4th Degree Master in Tae Kwon Do with my own branch where I teach my students about the martial art I have loved for years.

-I have coding experiance with HTML, CSS, JavaScript and a bit of knowledge in Java.
+I have coding experience with HTML, CSS, JavaScript and a bit of knowledge in Java.

 ##